DanielT504/deep-learning-defect-detection/README.md

     After the images are preprocessed, you won't need to wait for them next time.

 TODO:
-Next models to try: EfficientNetB7 ResNet50 ResNet101 Xception InceptionV3 MobilenetV2 MobileNet
+Next models to try: ResNet50 ResNet101 Xception InceptionV3 MobilenetV2 MobileNet
-Merge 5, 5+ labels and update confusin matrix
+Merge 5, 5+ labels and update confusion matrix

 Most recent evaluation (pretty bad):
     Total training images used: 7100